CosmoLike/cocoa/README.md

 Cocoa allows users to run [CosmoLike](https://github.com/CosmoLike) routines inside the [Cobaya](https://github.com/CobayaSampler) framework.
 [CosmoLike](https://github.com/CosmoLike) can analyze data primarily from the [Dark Energy Survey](https://www.darkenergysurvey.org) and simulate future multi-probe analyses for LSST and Roman Space Telescope.
 Besides integrating [Cobaya](https://github.com/CobayaSampler) and [CosmoLike](https://github.com/CosmoLike), Cocoa introduces shell scripts and readme instructions that allow users to containerize [Cobaya](https://github.com/CobayaSampler).
 The container structure ensures that users will adopt the same compiler and libraries (including their versions), and that they will be able to use multiple [Cobaya](https://github.com/CobayaSampler) instances consistently.
 This readme file presents basic and advanced instructions for installing all [Cobaya](https://github.com/CobayaSampler) and [CosmoLike](https://github.com/CosmoLike) components.

-:warning: **Warning** :warning: This port to Python3.8, newer compiler and required packages is still experimental.

 ## Installation of Cocoa's required packages via Conda <a name="required_packages_conda"></a>

 There are two installation methods.
 Users must choose one of them: